 Which day is cheapest to fly to Asia?

 Tuesday is currently, on average, the cheapest day to fly to Asia.
 Flying on Saturday will result in higher flight prices.

-Flights in the morning are typically the cheapest time of the day to fly to Asia.
-Flights in the afternoon are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Asia.
+Flights in the morning are usually the most expensive.

 How long is the flight to Asia?

 Flights from London (All airports) to Beijing International Aiport – 10 hours 10 minutes

 Flights from Manchester to Dubai Intermational – 7 hours 10 minutes

 Flights from Birmingham to Venice – 13 hours 15 minutes